dlt-hub/verified-sources/sources/salesforce/README.md

     security_token = "please set me up!" # Salesforce security token generated
     ```

-    Alternatively, you can authenticate using one of the following methods:
+   Alternatively, you may authenticate using any method supported by the underlying `simple_salesforce` library.
+For instructions on obtaining these credentials, please consult Salesforce’s documentation.

     - IP-whitelist + organization ID:
         ```toml